Table of Contents

 If you must bathe your dog frequently:

-First, try to brush off as much mud and gunk as possible and then rinse, rinse, and rinse some more just with water until the water and coat run clean.
+First, brush off as much mud and gunk as possible and then rinse, rinse, and rinse some more just with water until the water and coat run clean.

-However, if you find that your dog needs a bath after every training session in order to bring him back into the house, consider using the least harsh dog shampoo possible.
+However, if you find that your dog needs a bath after every training session to bring him back into the house, consider using the least harsh dog shampoo possible.

-Dogs with Skin Problems
+Dogs with Skin Problems and Your Dog Shampoo

-For active skin infections, specific medicated baths should be given per veterinary instruction, often 1-2 times a week and sometimes even daily (depending on the infection and skin condition).
+Those applications are around 1-2 times a week and sometimes even daily (depending on the infection and skin condition).

 - Ketoconazole (anti-fungal, for yeast infections)